bbauska/css-mastering-css/README.md

 </p>
 <!-- ![](./images/image077.png){width="4.407188320209974in" height="3.42in"}  -->

-CSS function ( :drop-shadow() ).
+<p>CSS function <b>( :drop-shadow() )</b>.</p>

 <h3>ellipse()</h3>

-The ellipse() function is a CSS basic shape value that's part of the CSS shapes module.
-The basic shapes such as ellipse() can be used as a value for properties such as shape-outside to control the f low of content (code) around the element, and clip-path to clip the element's contents to the basic shape.
-It means you can have text f lowing around the ele- ment in the shape of an ellipse, have an image clipped to the shape of an ellipse, etc.
+<p>The ellipse() function is a CSS basic shape value that's part of the CSS shapes module.
+The
+basic shapes such as ellipse() can be used as a value for properties such as shape-outside to control the f low of content (code) around the element, and clip-path to clip the element's contents to the basic shape.
+It means you can have text f lowing around the ele- ment in the shape of an ellipse, have an image clipped to the shape of an ellipse, etc.</p>

-The syntax of the ellipse() function is as follows:
+<p>The syntax of the ellipse() function is as follows:</p>

 <pre>
 ellipse() = ellipse( &#91;&lt;shape-radius&gt;{2}&#93;? &#91;at